How to Start a Service Business on a Budget

 6. Choose and register a business name

 Your name is one of the most recognizable pieces of your service business brand.
-Take your time and pick a business name that’s easy to remember and helps you stand out from the competition.
+Take your time and choose a business name that’s easy to remember and helps you stand out from the competition.

 START BRANDING: Create a logo in five minutes using Looka’s logo builder